fenago/learn-java-12-programming/lab_guide/Lab_1.md

 -   An empty statement that consists of only one symbol, ; (semicolon)
--   A class or interface declaration statement (we will talk about this in [Chapter
+-   A class or interface declaration statement (we will talk about this in *Java Object-Oriented Programming (OOP)*)
-    2]
-    *Java Object-Oriented Programming (OOP)*)
 -   A local variable declaration statement: int x;
--   A synchronized statement: this is beyond the scope of this book
+-   A synchronized statement: this is beyond the scope of this course
 -   An expression statement
 -   A control flow statement